TEJ-Fellowship/tej-bootcamp/README.md

   2. Convert `React.createElement` to JSX
   - rename all files with JSX to `.jsx` extension from `.js`
   - remove the imports that are not required for JSX
-  3. Configure eslint to understand react and JSX
-  - `npm i -D eslint-plugin-import eslint-plugin-jsx-a11y eslint-plugin-react`
-  - update eslint config
-  4. Please read [Some notes](https://fullstackopen.com/en/part1/introduction_to_react#some-notes) section for common errors to avoid
+  3. Please read [Some notes](https://fullstackopen.com/en/part1/introduction_to_react#some-notes) section for common errors to avoid
-  5. What can you [render](https://fullstackopen.com/en/part1/introduction_to_react#do-not-render-objects) in JSX?
+  4. What can you [render](https://fullstackopen.com/en/part1/introduction_to_react#do-not-render-objects) in JSX?

 _Instructions for the `workshops` shown in the `LECTURE-VIDEO`s_